Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Forgetting allergen management

-It's mandatory to declare 14 allergens.
+It is mandatory to inform about the 14 allergens.
 Not doing so is a legal and health risk.
-Many restaurants omit this from their digital menu.
+Many restaurants omit this in their digital menu.

 Configure allergens for each dish from the start.
-A good system makes it easy with standardised icons.
+A good system makes it easy with standardized icons.

 5